 Jurisdictional limitations, affirmative defences and exemptions

 An action taking place outside India that has or is likely to have an AAEC in the relevant market in India may be the subject of an inquiry by the CCI under Section 32 of the Act.
-The CCI has exercised extra-territorial jurisdiction in a few cases that involved operation of an alleged cartel outside India which affected the Indian market.
+The CCI has exercised extraterritorial jurisdiction in a few cases involving operation of an alleged cartel outside India that affected the Indian market.

 The Act provides for certain affirmative defences and exemptions, namely:

 - joint venture: while certain horizontal agreements have been presumed to harm competition, an exemption from this presumption is offered to an efficiency-enhancing joint venture.
-The burden of demonstrating such efficiencies lies with the enterprise seeking the exemption.
-If the efficiency gain is shown to exceed the harm to competition, the party is not likely to be held to be in contravention of the anticompetitive behaviour on an application of the rule of reason;
+The burden of demonstrating qualifying efficiencies lies with the enterprise seeking the exemption.
+If the efficiency gain is shown to exceed the harm to competition, the party is unlikely to be held to be engaging in anticompetitive behaviour on an application of the rule of reason;

-- intellectual property rights defence: the Act provides that, notwithstanding the anticompetitive agreement provisions of the Act, a person shall be free to impose restrictions insofar as the restrictions imposed are reasonable, and for the protection of, and prevention of any infringements of, any intellectual property rights granted under India's intellectual property laws;
+- intellectual property rights defence: notwithstanding its anticompetitive agreement provisions, the Act provides that a person shall be free to impose restrictions insofar as the restrictions imposed are reasonable for the protection and prevention of any infringements of any intellectual property rights granted under India's intellectual property laws; and

-- export cartels exemption: the Act provides that restrictions relating to anticompetitive agreements, including cartels, do not apply to the right of any person to export goods from India to the extent that the agreements relate exclusively to production, supply, distribution or control of goods or provision of services.
-This exemption may be read to exclude export cartels (i.e., cartelisation of markets outside India); and
+- export cartels exemption: the Act provides that restrictions relating to anticompetitive agreements, including cartels, do not apply to the right of any person to export goods from India to the extent that agreements relate exclusively to production, supply, distribution or control of goods or provision of services.
+This exemption may be read to exclude export cartels (i.e., cartelisation in markets outside India).

 The leniency policy in India is governed by Section 46 of the Act read with the Leniency Regulations, which set out the requirements for qualification, the procedure to be followed for the imposition of a lesser penalty and the benefits available.